enyojs/enyo/README.md

 The Api Viewer application parses and renders documentation in real-time from the Enyo source.
 Run the application by loading _tools/api/index.html_.

+## Warning about file://

-_Note_: in Chrome, the Api Viewer will not work from file:// because of Chrome's security policy.
-Run from a local http server, use the --allow-file-access-from-files in Chrome, or use the online version at http://enyojs.com/api.
+_Note_: in Chrome, various samples will not work from file:// because of Chrome's security policy.
+Run from a local http server, use the --allow-file-access-from-files in Chrome, or use the online versions at http://enyojs.com.

 # What Is Enyo